TIP: Use the contents over to the side for an overview of this info-rich page!

 For GSoC applications, you’ll need to choose from the list of accepted OSC sub-orgs, or Google’s master list of participating orgs.
 If your favorite group isn’t on the list, contact them to see if they’re interested in participating.
-Student applications not associated with a known sub-org are usually rejected because we don’t have mentors available.
+Applications not associated with a known sub-org are usually rejected because we don’t have mentors available.

 Set up your own development environment.
 This will vary depending on what project(s) you are interested in, but they should have documentation and help for you along the way.
 Be sure to document what you do so you can remember it later, and so you can help others if they get stuck!
 And if you get stuck, don’t be afraid to ask for help.

 Start communicating with the developers.
 Join the mailing list, IRC channel, or any other communication channels the developers use.
 Listen, get to know the people involved, and ask questions.

 In almost all cases, you should communicate in public rather than in private.
 GSoC is a busy time for many developers and many beginner questions get asked repeatedly.
 Help keep your devs less stressed out by reading what they’ve written already and making it easier for them to have a record of the things they’ve answered.
 You can use a pseudonym/nickname if you want.
 Also, search those archives to make sure you’re not asking something that’s just been asked by someone else!

 If you want to make the best first impressions, DO NOT start with “Dear Sir.” and DO NOT ask to ask.
 See the Frequently Asked Quetsions (FAQ) below for details.